-Learning Outcome: 02.03 Design a meal that conforms to the MyPlate recommendations as well as the Mediterranean diet and/or other diet
+Learning Outcome: 02.03 Design a meal that conforms to the MyPlate recommendations as well as the Mediterranean diet and/or other diet planning guides.

-- 4. Ann Miles, a triathlete, wants to eat a health-promoting diet and achieve dietary adequacy.
-Which principles should she follow to achieve dietary proportionality? - A. Eat only unprocessed plant products. - B. Consume a variety of foods from MyPlate's five major food groups every day. - C. Eat only "good" foods such as fruits and vegetables and avoid the "bad" foods such as steak and ice cream. - D. Plan to eat something relatively low in fat and sodium for dinner if she had a high fat and high sodium breakfast.
+Ann Miles, a triathlete, wants to eat a health-promoting diet and achieve dietary adequacy.
+Which of the following behaviors exemplifies the concept of dietary moderation?

+- A. Eat only unprocessed plant products. - B. Consume a variety of foods from MyPlate's five major food groups every day. - C. Eat only "good" foods such as fruits and vegetables and avoid the "bad" foods such as steak and ice cream.

+Plan to eat something relatively low in fat and sodium for dinner if she had a breakfast that was high in fat and sodium.

-Learning Outcome: 02.01 Use variety, proportionality, and moderation, as well as nutrient and energy density, to develop a healthy eating
+Learning Outcome: 02.01 Use variety, proportionality, and moderation, as well as nutrient and energy density, to develop a healthy eating plan.